YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLBUFINFO, Pid aaaa dsk bbbb free cccc bytcnt dddd io_in_prog eeee fsync_in_prog ffff dskaddr gggg freeaddr hhhh qiocnt iiii now_writer xxxx fsync_pid yyyy filesize zzzz cycle oooo errcnt pppp wrtsize qqqq fsync_dskaddr rrrr

-Run Time Information: This message always accompanies some other GT.M journaling error message.
+Run Time Information: This message always accompanies some other YottaDB journaling error message.
 This gives detailed information on the state of the journal buffers at the time of the accompanying error.

 Action: For information purposes only.
 Review the accompanying message(s) for additional information.